CHOOSING A SERVICE

 Will an editor be available to start working on my project right away?

 Our editors are well sought-after and have steady workloads.
-As such, it’s not uncommon for them to book up several weeks in advance.
+As such, it’s not uncommon for them to book up several weeks or even several months in advance.
 It’s a good idea to inquire about our services about a month before you think you’ll be ready to start.
 That said, clients occasionally reschedule, leaving an opening on an editor’s calendar, and we are frequently able to squeeze in small projects like a query letter or first chapter edit within a week or two.
 If you need your edit completed by a specific deadline, please mention it when you fill out our inquiry form.
 We’ll do our best to pair you with an editor who can meet your deadline.

 How long will it take my editor to turn around my project?